jsgoyette/wanchain-docs/crosschain-bitcoin.md

 ```
 $ bitcoin-cli -testnet getnewaddress '' legacy
 ```
-- line 38: update with the destination bitcoin address
+- line 38: update with the destination bitcoin address where you want the bitcoin to be sent
 - line 39: update with the amount you want to send (in satoshis)
 - line 49: update with the WIF of the redeemer bitcoin address
 ```